mapbender/mapbender-documentation/en/functions/search/simplesearch.rst

 Solr example
 ------------

-The directiory /solr-5.4.1/example contains Solr examples.
-Each example is contained in a separate directory.
+The directory /solr-5.4.1/example contains Solr examples.
+Each example is located in a separate directory.
 To run a specific example, do:

 .. code-block:: bash